protozis/LBM_CYMB/README.md

 # Lattice Boltzmann Method - Cylindrical Moving Boundary
 ## What's the physics of this LBM simulation
+For the simplicity of this instruction, I will not cover detail information about Lattice-Boltzmann Method here.
+Please checkout following articles if you need:
+- A great brief instruction by Dan Schroeder: [link](https://physics.weber.edu/schroeder/javacourse/LatticeBoltzmann.pdf)
+- The Lattice Boltzmann Method: [ISBN 978-3-319-44649-3](https://link.springer.com/book/10.1007/978-3-319-44649-3)

+### LBM basic
+The foundation of LBM laid on Boltzmann distribution, which describe the fluid density distribution according to macro-scope parameters: temperature, density and velocity.
+By applying velocity into Lattice space, the density distribution is constrained into fixed amount of vectors.
+In this simulation we use D2Q9 (2 dimensions & 9 vectors) lattices.
+After the calculation of distribution in each grid, the fluid will advect into surrounding grids.
+To simulate the collision phenomenon between this advection, we use BGKW method with fixed collision frequency.

+###

 ## Dependences and Build process
 ### C binaries